Punta Cana: Safety

 Punta Cana received negative publicity in the summer of 2019 for a series of American tourist deaths.
 Initially these deaths were reported as “mysterious,” with tainted alcohol and pesticides being rumored as possible reasons.
 However, with the help of the FBI and United States Department of State, it was found via toxicology reports that the deaths were from natural causes.
-To further ensure travelers that Punta Cana safety is of the highest priority, a consortium of 50 hotels developed the Punta Cana Promise which reaffirms their commitment to a set of safety and security guidelines.

 Punta Cana is generally a very safe travel destination.
-With regards to unnatural deaths of Americans, Jamaica and the Bahamas are just two destinations in the Caribbean which are more dangerous.
-Car accidents and drowning are the two leading causes of unnatural deaths to Americans in the Dominican Republic.

-Other safety issues to keep in mind include natural disasters such as hurricanes, disease such as the Zika Virus and minor tourist scams.

 Marine biodiversity

 The following species have been registered in the waters around Punta Cana: